Am I ugly? Is a question that we all unfortunately ask ourselves at some point in our lives.

 Despite what you may have been led to believe, you have the ultimate power to decide whether you are attractive.
 The idea of what is attractive constantly changes and there are billions of people on this planet yet only one of you.

-You may feel like you don’t fit in or be made fun of for deviating from what is considered the normal or the standard in your group but understand your luck.
+You may feel like you don’t fit in or you are made fun of for deviating from what is considered the normal or the standard in your group but understand your luck.

 You stand out, you aren’t considered normal, you’re not like everyone else, you’re unique.